 After birth, newborn screening takes a drop of blood from a prick on the baby's foot.
 This test will tell you if your baby has sickle cell trait or sickle cell disease.
 Most states require babies to be tested for sickle cell at birth.5

 What are the first symptoms?

-Each child’s symptoms vary, and can be mild or severe.
-The first symptoms of SCD usually include:1
+Symptoms and complications vary, and they can be mild to severe.
+The first symptoms of SCD usually include:2

 How is the disease treated in children?

 Treatments have improved the life expectancy for children with SCD in recent years, but it is still a severe disease.
 Treatment depends on your child's symptoms and how severe those are.
 Some treatments include:2

 It is important to aggressively prevent and treat infections in children with SCD.
 Infections are the most common cause of death in children younger than age 5.2

 By age 8, many children with sickle cell will have had their spleen removed.
 For kids under 5 who have had their spleens removed, daily antibiotics to prevent infection are recommended for 1 year following surgery.2,6